Member tool: CIPD Buddy AI AI

 Essential points

-• A dismissal is when the employer ends a contract of employment.
-Dismissals can be both fair and unfair.
+• A dismissal is normally when the employer ends a contract of employment.
+This includes when a fixed term contract expires, even if that contract expires in accordance with its terms and the employer takes no other action to bring it to an end.
 Employers have legal obligations to fulfil if they wish to conclude a fair dismissal.

 To continue reading, log in or become a member